 - Heavy metal toxicity

 - Stress (adrenal fatigue)

 - A vegetarian/vegan diet

-Interestingly, if you look at this list, there are several known triggers for Hashimoto’s, including low stomach acid, SIBO, H. pylori, heavy metal toxicity, Celiac disease (gluten sensitivity), and stress.
-Let’s look more closely at the Hashimoto’s connection to issues with the pancreas.
+Pregnant women may be at risk for developing low levels of pancreatic elastase, potentially due to gallbladder issues that result from high estrogen.
+Interestingly, if you look at this list, there are several known triggers for Hashimoto’s, including low stomach acid, SIBO, H. pylori, heavy metal toxicity, celiac disease (gluten sensitivity), and stress.
+Let’s look more closely at how Hashimoto’s is connected to issues with the pancreas.

 How Hashimoto’s Affects Pancreatic Enzyme Deficiency

 Thyroid hormone levels can affect the metabolism or action of other hormones in our bodies, as well as other endocrine glands and organs.